 What’s it all about?

 Having a DAC that has firmware upgradeable software is a big bonus which is allowed with FPGA (Field Programmable Gate Array) DACs for they programme code into the system.
 Not like normal DACs which have no such flexibility.
+PS Audio have just brought out the Windom update.

 Something that is happening when you turn it on is the giveaway….The initialising screen.
 A similar thing is going on with other brands of FPGA DACs except that PS Audio are I think, unique in offering a user upgradeable firmware service.
 In fact PS Audio put a lot of effort into doing this, led by chief designer Ted Smith.
 And it’s a FREE service too.